dracospitfire/confirmation-email/README.md

 - Both email previews working via Ethereal
 - All required endpoints and validation implemented
-- Two types of testing provided: Browser testing and raw http testing
+- Two types of testing provided: HTML testing and raw http testing

 ### If Teammate Can’t Access It